 Vegetation and Wetlands Past Actions Drainage of Florida's interior wetlands, conversion of wetlands to agriculture, and urban development has reduced the spatial extent and quality of wetland resources.
 Present Actions Efforts are being taken by state and Federal regulatory agencies to reduce wetland losses.
-Proposed Action beneficial effect on vegetative communities within NESRS.
+Proposed Action Increased hydroperiods within the eastern marl prairies may act to alleviate some of the problems associated with drier conditions.
+The Proposed Action may have a temporary minor beneficial effect on vegetative communities within NESRS.
 Future Actions Some level of improvement to vegetative communities is expected to occur as a result of implementation of projects with the capability of improving the timing, quantity, quality and distribution of freshwater flow to the study area.
 More natural hydrology as part of the CERP would assist in restoring natural plant communities.
-Cumulative Effect While the spatial extent of natural plant communities would not be restored to historic proportions, the quality of vegetative communities would be improved.
+While the spatial extent of natural plant communities would not be restored to historic proportions, the quality of vegetative communities would be improved.
 Cultural Resources Past Actions Previous water control plans and associated environmental analyses had determined that there were no effects associated with changing water regulation schedules.
-Present Actions Long term effects to cultural resources remain unknown.
+Long term effects to cultural resources remain unknown.
 Current testing associated with the ERTP Programmatic Agreement is investigating such cumulative issues.
 Proposed Action The Proposed Action by its short nature is not capable of producing a cumulative effect as such effects if they were to occur would cease at the end of test period.
-Future Actions for ERTP will be completed (ca. 2016) and will determine the effects of fluctuating water of subsurface historic properties.
-Cumulative Effect Cumulative effects to historic properties and culturally significant sites will potentially be long-term adverse effects if not avoided.
+Future Actions Continued improvement to hydroperiods and sheetflow within WCA 3A, 3B and ENP could reduce soil oxidation, which could stabilize the environment, and this in turn could stabilize tree islands containing cultural resources.
+Investigations mandated in the Programmatic Agreement for ERTP will be completed (ca. 2016) and will determine the effects of fluctuating water on subsurface historic properties.
+Cumulative Effect Cumulative effects to historic properties and culturally significant sites will potentially be long- term adverse effects if not avoided.
 Mitigation measures for effects to historic properties could potentially reduce the cumulative effect to minor long-term adverse effects.
 Mitigation measures for culturally significant sites are unknown.
 Water Quality Past Actions Water quality has been degraded from urban, suburban, commercial, industrial, recreational and agricultural development.
 Present Actions Efforts to improve water quality from agricultural areas are ongoing.
 Federal and state projects can temporarily elevate localized levels of suspended solids and turbidity.
 Proposed Action Water quality conditions in the vicinity of the L-29 Canal and L-31N Canal may be affected by implementation of the field test.
 Future Actions Actions by the State of Florida's Restoration Strategies will decrease nutrient concentration and loadings to the project area.
 The Broward County Water Preserve Area Project would reduce storm runoff deliveries to WCA 3 and improve water quality coming across Tamiami Trail.
 Cumulative Effect While anthropogenic effects on water quality are unlikely to be eliminated, water quality is expected to slowly Corps and SFWMD are committed to ensuring that project feature implementation will not result in violations of water quality standards.